Hermetic Programming: Parameterizing Access to State

 Inert Ambient Scope

-Ambient identifiers are names available to all functions and modules by default: default imports, preludes, built-in functions, system calls, global constants, primitives, etc.
+Ambient identifiers are names available to all functions and modules by default: preludes, built-in functions, default imports, global constants, system calls, and so on.
+Collectively, these form the ambient scope.

 A hermetic programming language implies an inert ambient scope.